eclipse-edc/MinimumViableDataspace/README.md

 For the purposes of this demo the VerifiableCredentials are pre-created and are seeded to the participants' credential storage (no issuance).

-If Alice wants to view the consolidated catalog (containing Teds and Carols assets), then negotiate a contract for an asset, and then transfer the asset, she needs to present several credentials:
+If the consumer wants to view the consolidated catalog (containing assets from the provider's Q&A and manufacturing departments), then negotiate a contract for an asset, and then transfer the asset, she needs to present several
+credentials:

 - catalog request: present `MembershipCredential`
 - contract negotiation: `MembershipCredential` and `PcfCredential` or `SustainabilityCredential`, respectively